Anastasia (1997 film)

-Anastasia is a 1997 American animated musical fantasy drama film produced and directed by Don Bluth and Gary Goldman from a screenplay by Susan Gauthier, Bruce Graham, and the writing team of Bob Tzudiker and Noni White, and a story by Eric Tuchman.
+Anastasia is a 1997 American animated musical historical fantasy film directed and produced by Don Bluth and Gary Goldman from a screenplay by the writing teams of Susan Gauthier and Bruce Graham, and Bob Tzudiker and Noni White, and based on a story adaptation by Eric Tuchman.
+It features songs written by Stephen Flaherty and Lynn Ahrens and a musical score composed and conducted by David Newman.
 The film stars the voices of Meg Ryan, John Cusack, Kelsey Grammer, Christopher Lloyd, Hank Azaria, Bernadette Peters, Kirsten Dunst, and Angela Lansbury.
-Based on the legend of Grand Duchess Anastasia, the film follows an eighteen-year-old amnesiac Anastasia "Anya" Romanov who, hoping to find some trace of her deceased family, sides with two con men who wish to pass her off as the Grand Duchess to dowager empress Maria Feodorovna; thus the film shares its plot with Fox's 1956 film, which, in turn, was based on the 1954 play of the same name by Marcelle Maurette.
-Unlike those treatments, this version adds a magically empowered Grigori Rasputin as the antagonist.
+Set in an alternate 1926, it follows an amnesiac Anastasia Romanov who embarks on a journey to discover her past.

 Anastasia was the first 20th Century Fox animated feature to be produced by its own animation division, 20th Century Fox Animation, through its subsidiary Fox Animation Studios.
-It premiered in New York City on November 14, 1997, and was released theatrically in the United States on November 21.
-Critics praised the animation, voice performances, and soundtrack, though it attracted criticism from some historians for its fantastical retelling of the Grand Duchess.
+The film premiered at the Ziegfeld Theater in New York City on November 14, 1997, and was released in the United States on November 21.
+The film received generally positive reviews from critics, who praised the animation, voice performances, and soundtrack, though it attracted criticism from some historians for its fantastical retelling of the Grand Duchess.
 Anastasia grossed $140 million worldwide, making it the most profitable film from Bluth and Fox Animation Studios.
 It received nominations for several awards, including for Best Original Song ("Journey to the Past") and Best Original Musical or Comedy Score at the 70th Academy Awards.

-The success of Anastasia spawned various adaptations of the film into other media, including a direct-to-video spin-off film, a computer game, books, toys and a stage musical, which premiered in 2016.
+The success of Anastasia spawned various adaptations of the film into other media, including a direct-to-video spin-off in 1999 and a stage musical in 2016.

 Plot

-In 1916 in Petrograd, Russia, at a ball celebrating the Romanov tricentennial, Dowager Empress Maria bestows a music box and a necklace inscribed with the words "Together in Paris" as parting gifts to her youngest granddaughter, eight-year-old Grand Duchess Anastasia.
-The ball is suddenly interrupted by Grigori Rasputin, a sorcerer and former royal advisor exiled for treason, who vows to Tsar Nicholas that his family will be banished with a curse.
-Consumed by his hatred for the Romanovs, Rasputin sells his soul in exchange for an unholy reliquary, which he uses to spark the Russian Revolution.
-As revolutionaries besiege the palace, Marie and Anastasia escape through a secret passageway, aided by 10-year-old servant boy Dimitri.
-Rasputin confronts the two royals outside on the frozen Little Nevka River, only to fall through the ice and drown.
-The pair reach a moving train, but as Marie climbs aboard, Anastasia falls and hits her head on the platform, subsequently suffering amnesia.
+In 1916, at a ball in Saint Petersburg, Russia celebrating the Romanov tricentennial, Dowager Empress Marie gives a music box and a necklace inscribed with the words "Together in Paris" as parting gifts to her youngest granddaughter, 8-year-old Grand Duchess Anastasia.
+The ball is suddenly interrupted by Grigori Rasputin, the Romanovs’ former royal advisor.
+The supposed holy man was exposed as a fraud, after wanting to take over Russia until he was finally exiled for treason.
+Seeking revenge, Rasputin sold his soul in exchange for the power to kill his opponent.
+His power is manifested in an unholy reliquary he must protect.
+He uses it to curse the Romanovs and spark the Russian Revolution.
+As the palace is attacked by revolutionary soldiers, Marie and Anastasia escape through a secret passageway, helped by 10-year-old servant boy Dimitri.
+Rasputin confronts the two royals on the frozen Little Nevka river, only to fall through the ice and drown.
+The pair reach a moving train; Marie climbs aboard, but Anastasia falls and hits her head, giving her amnesia.